-At times the country looks like the Scottish Highlands, but then a distant plume of geothermal steam quickly puts an end to the similarity.
+At times the country looks like the Scotland, but then a plume of geothermal steam quickly puts an end to the similarity.

 We’re at Hotel Ranga, a four-star wooden clad hotel about an hour’s drive from Iceland’s capital, Reykjavik.